ceteri/exelixi/README.md

 * handles mutation, breeding, and evaluation of "live" Individuals

-### Distributed Systems Notes
+### Observations about Distributed Systems

 Note that feature set serialization (key construction) and fitness function calculation only need to be performed once per Individual.
-So there is no "state" per se in the Individuals, other than the existence of their feature set and fitness evaluation.
+In other words, there is no mutable "state" in the Individuals, if mutation is considered as replacement.
 This allows for _idempotence_ in the overall data collection, e.g., append-only updates to [HDFS], which can be used to reconstruct state following a node or process failure.